jspanchu/vtk-wasm/README.md

 # vtk-wasm

-Guides and documentation around VTK.wasm
+Guides and documentation for VTK.wasm